flodhest/Rust2ReactCLI/README.md

 - **Progressive Web App (PWA):** Elevates your application to Progressive Web App standards by registring a foundational service worker.
 This feature enables offline access, background updates, and an enhanced user experience.

+- **Jest Testing:** Includes Jest for efficient and reliable unit testing of your React components, ensuring the robustness and reliability of your application.

 - **Environment Files:** Creates environment configuration files (`.env.development` and `.env.production`) to manage environment-specific variables.
 These files allow you to define variables like API endpoints or feature toggles for development and production environments separately.

 ## 🛠 Prerequisites